karishay/de_mo/README.md

 # DeMo: A De-motivational Demo

  DeMo is an app to keep your ego in check.
 It's also a simple Flask-SQL demo app that's styled with [Materialize](http://materializecss.com/).

-If you'd like to use this demo application to learn how to use uWSGI and NGINX please begin at the "How to Deploy Flask on NGINX with uWSGI" section.
+ If you'd like to use this demo application to **learn how to use uWSGI and NGINX** start at the **"How to Deploy Flask on NGINX with uWSGI"** section.

 ### Install DeMo App
 *****